Pointer (computer programming): C pointers

-This means take the contents of ptr (which is 0x8130), "locate" that address in memory and set its value to 8.

-If a is later accessed again, its new value will be 8.
+If a is accessed later, its new value will be 8.

 This example may be clearer if memory is examined directly.

 Assume that a is located at address 0x8130 in memory and ptr at 0x8134; also assume this is a 32-bit machine such that an int is 32-bits wide.
 The following is what would be in memory after the following code snippet is executed: